- Concrete Cleaning Home

 - Cleaning Concrete Floors Before Staining: Tips from the Pros

 - How to Remove Stubborn Stains and Discoloration

 - Advice on Cleaning Concrete Countertops, from Concrete-Countertops.org

 - Concrete Sealers

-The wet conditions you experienced caused mold and mildew growth on the concrete.
+Wet conditions can cause mold and mildew growth on outdoor concrete like driveways, patios and steps.
 This growth usually occurs in damp or shaded areas that don't receive a lot of sun or heat.
 Concrete, with all its nooks, crannies and pores, is actually a great incubator for mold.
-Wet, humid weather with warm temperatures only improves the growing conditions
+Wet, humid weather with warm temperatures only improves the growing conditions.

 The best solution is to scrub and clean the affected areas with a mold-killing detergent or a simple solution of household bleach and water.
 Be sure to scrub aggressively to get down into the pores of the concrete.
 Let the detergent or bleach solution soak in for a while to ensure that all the mold is killed.
 After scrubbing, rinse with a power washer to get all the solid organic matter out of the concrete.

-Next, you should seal the concrete a good-quality acrylic sealer designed for exterior use.
+You should seal the concrete with a good-quality acrylic sealer designed for exterior use.
 Let the concrete dry at least 2 or 3 days in rain-free, sunny conditions before sealing.
 I recommend using a low-solids solvent-based sealer to allow for better breathability, especially considering the warm, humid exposure conditions.
 Read my article Driveway Sealer for Concrete to learn more about choosing and applying sealer.